nitmws/odrl-wprofile-evaltest1/evaluator/evaluationLogic.md

 >>> Single Duty instance (evaluate consequences) --> Obligation state = evaluated state
 ```

-## Sub-evaluations
+# Sub-evaluations

-This document names an evaluation called by an evaluation a sub-evaluation.
+Note: This document names an evaluation called by an evaluation a _sub-evaluation_.

 ### All constraint Constraints
 ```